iluvjava/Maths/AMATH 581/Adam B.M.md

 #### Extra Notes

-Becaue the Adams Bashforth scheme requires 2 points as for starting it, we might just need to to use Euler for the first iteration and then use this scheme to start the iterations.
+Because the Adams Bashforth scheme requires 2 points as for starting it, we might just need to to use Euler for the first iteration and then use this scheme to start the iterations.

 ![[Adam B.M Derivation.jpg]]